purviporwal1812/attendance-tracker/README.md

 - 👤 **Biometric Login** — Face recognition–based login for users.
 - 📍 **Geolocation Validation** — Ensures attendance is marked only when physically present in a predefined location.
 - 🔐 **Admin Panel** — Manage rooms, locations, and monitor live attendance.
-- 🎨 **Theme Support** — Light and Dark mode preference stored in database.
+- 🎨 **Real Time dashboard** — Admin can view rt attendance, with the help of websocket full duplex connection.
-- 📊 **PostgreSQL Backend** — Secure and scalable session and data management.
+- 📊 **PMongoDB** — Secure and scalable session and data management.

 ---